AryanSolanke/Enterprise_AI-Agent/README.md

-# Kohler Unified Enterprise AI Agent
+# Unified Enterprise AI Agent

 KUEA is a runnable, local-first reference implementation of a secure, domain-partitioned enterprise knowledge agent.
 It keeps the key architectural boundaries from the design: retrieval is isolated by domain and authorized before search; agents return a stable `AnswerPayload`; guardrails run before rendering; and rendering is separate from answering.